AdobeDocs/workfront-known-issues.en/help/known-issues/known-issues-workfront/wf-users-edit-cost-rate-error.md

 >[!NOTE]
 >
->This article was fixed on January 18, 2025.
+>This issue was fixed on January 18, 2025.

 When attempting to edit the cost rate for a user, the following error is displayed: "Let's try that again.
 To inline edit dates, please define more than 1 rate for the role".